MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/how-to/protect-ios-android-mam-intune.md

 It is app's responsibility to catch the error and invoke Intune MAM SDK to make the device compliant.
 In order for the device to become compliant, the app must register a callback for ```IMAMEnrollmentManager```.

 The callback is provided `upn`, `aaid` and `resourceID`.
-The resourc`eID points to the MAM API and callback must return token for the resource using silent token acquisition.
+The `resourceID` points to the MAM API and callback must return token for the resource using silent token acquisition.

 The app should also register callback for ```MAMNotificationType.MamEnrollmentResult```.
 After the enrollment succeeds, the App can then call the silent token acquisition method of MSAL.NET to obtain the token.